 News ReleasesRead More

-See how legislation proposed by the Virginia State Crime Commission fared in the 2014 Session.View Results
+See the legislation endorsed by the Virginia State Crime Commission in the 2015 Session.View Results

 Join our Mailing List

 Sign up to be on our mailing list and get Crime Commission updates.Subscribe Now

 FAX: (804) 786-7872

 Crime Commission announces 2012 Meeting Schedule

 Tuesday, October 2 at 10 a.m.

 Tuesday, November 13 at 2 p.m.

 Wednesday, December 5 at 10 a.m.